TheNextLvl-net/tweaks/README.md

 A must-have command collection for your minecraft server

+## Todo

+- Ability to view the inventory and ender chest of an offline player
+- Show armor of the player when viewing their inventory

 ## Environmental commands

 - /day (world) - *set the time to day*